nationalarchives/design-system/src/styles/forms/index.md

 Use the [error summary component](../../components/error-summary/) to summarise the issues and provide links directly to the problem fields.

-{{ example({ group: "styles", item: "forms", example: "user-submitted-with-errors", html: true, nunjucks: true, size: "xxl", nunjucksOptions: false, noPadding: true }) }}
+{{ example({ group: "styles", item: "forms", example: "user-submitted-with-errors", html: true, nunjucks: true, size: "xxl", nunjucksOptions: false }) }}

 ## User accounts

 Use the `autocomplete` property to help people fill in forms with their own data.
 See the [list of input purposes on w3.org](https://www.w3.org/TR/WCAG21/#input-purposes).

-{{ example({ group: "styles", item: "forms", example: "user-accounts", html: true, nunjucks: true, size: "xxl", nunjucksOptions: false, noPadding: true }) }}
+{{ example({ group: "styles", item: "forms", example: "user-accounts", html: true, nunjucks: true, size: "xxl", nunjucksOptions: false }) }}

 ## Searching